svmiller/stevedata/README.md

 ## Usage

-The usage, as of writing, is minimal.
-This should be a pretty rich data package when I’m done with it.
-Until then, you can do this to see what’s in it.
+The data set already has a lot to offer those who might be curious about its contents.
+You can do this to see what is in it.

 ``` r
 data(package = "stevedata")